Rezaei-ali/Rezaei-ali/README.md

 ### Talking about Personal Stuffs:

-- 👨🏻‍💻 I’m currently working as a geospatial information systems expert;
+- 👨🏻‍💻 I’m currently working as a geospatial information systems expert.
-- 🌱 I’m currently learning  the application of machine learning models in natural disasters such as forest fires;
+- 🌱 I’m currently learning  the application of machine learning models in natural disasters such as forest fires.
-- 👀 I’m interested in ...
+- 👀 I’m interested in in mobile and web programming.
-- 📫 How to reach me: ali.rezaei9877.isf@gmail.com;
+- 📫 How to reach me: ali.rezaei9877.isf@gmail.com.
 </br>

 <!---